bitprj/curriculum/Module4.1_Intro_to_Data_Structures_and_Algos/activities/Act2_HashTables/Hashfunction-Concept.md

 ### Hashing

 A hash function is a necesity when working with Hash tables.
-The purpose of the hash function is to take in an input of any sized-length and convert it to a fixed-length string of text.
+The purpose of the hash function is to take in an input of any sized-length and convert it to a fixed index value.
 This implies that no matter how big the input, the hashfunction should be able to take that input and convert it to a **Hash Value**.

 When creating a hash function, there are several aspects we want to keep in mind.